c6o/docs/content/tutorials/desktop-app.md

 Run the Sample Project's front-end service locally by going to the root of the repo in your terminal and running `yarn start-frontend`.
 Like in the previous tutorial, if you go to `http://localhost:3030/` in a browser you should see that the Socket and Core sections show errors.

-The Sample Project comes with an example Development Profile with just a single Teleport command.
+The Sample Project comes with an example Development Profile called "teleport", which opens a basic teleport session to the `sample-project` namespace and exports the `sample-project-core` deployment's environment variables to the file `./env.sh`.

 Let's run it now.
 Click the tray icon and select Development Profiles -> teleport.
 Go back to the Dashboard window and watch as your Teleport session is started.

  Let's revisit localhost now, but we want to go to `http://localhost:3030?teleport=1` this time, and refresh the page.
 We should see the connections all working.
 If you're curious what's happening under the hood, have a look at `index.js` in the frontend folder, and you will see code that uses this URL paramater to tell the frontend service to talk to `http://sample-project-core` now instead of `http://localhost:3030` because we are teleported.